jlund0/CoffeeLoyalty/README.md

 A React native app that allows users to have all their coffee loyalty cards in one place backend is done with Firebase

-The project is split into 3 folders
+The project is split into three folders.

 1. FrontEnd_Uesr
-   for the app the users use to track there loyalty cards
+   for the app the users use to track their loyalty cards
    ![image](https://github.com/jlund0/CoffeeLoyalty/assets/72682409/5b649866-86c6-46e0-812a-a12c433a089b)

 2. FrontEnd_Admin
-   the app shops will use to add cards and coffees to users' apps
+   the app shops will be used to add cards and coffees to users' apps

-3. Backend
+3. Webstite
-   no longer in use
+   intro page with store sign-ups
+   A front-end-facing website allows store owners to access the console to manage their stores.

 ## Getting Started